-For a really easy option, simply slice into thick wedges, brush with olive oil, season with salt, pepper and paprika and roast in a moderately hot oven for about forty minutes.
-Delicious with a hot roast chicken.
-If you have a little more time or interest, try the below for a lovely thick winter warmer.
+For a really easy option, simply slice a pumpkin into thick wedges, brush with olive oil, season with salt, pepper and paprika and roast in a moderately hot oven for about forty minutes.
+Delicious with a roast chicken.
+It goes well in a risotto for the vegetarians, simply cubed and combined with some fresh herbs and plenty of garlic.
+It makes a kick ass curry base or you can grate it down and sub it into a carrot cake.
+Make a sweet puree for a pumpkin tart or even try the below for a lovely thick winter warmer.

 Boomboom Pumpkin Soup